 - It can be used to help protect a tooth that is broken.
 Crowns can easily hold together a cracked tooth and keep it from decaying or breaking any further.

 - It can restore the cosmetic look of a worn down or a chipped tooth.
 A crown will cover up the flaw in your tooth and make it look more pleasing.

 - It can be used to cover up an implant, a filling, or a discolored tooth that you may have in your mouth.

 - A crown can also be used to help save a child’s tooth from further decay so that they do not lose their baby teeth too soon.

-Our Las Vegas, NV location uses a few different types of crowns.
+Our Las Vegas, NV locations use a few different types of dental crowns.
 Typically, a crown will last about ten to 15 years in your mouth, but the type of material that it is crafted from will determine how long it will last.
 You will also need to take habits like grinding your teeth, biting your nails, and chewing on ice and hard candy into consideration.
 Let’s take a look at a few of the most common materials that crowns are made from.

 - Stainless steel crowns are often used as a temporary cosmetic dentistry fix.
 If your child needs a crown on their baby teeth, then this type of crown is what your child’s dentist is most likely to recommend.

 - Metal crowns include gold, nickel, and a few other alloys.
 They are a durable option that often lasts longer than the other types of crowns that are offered.
 They rarely see damage while in your mouth, which makes them a great option for the teeth that are in the back of your mouth.

 - Crowns that are designed with porcelain that is fused to metal are great for durability and aesthetics.
 No one in Las Vegas wants to have a silver crown on their front teeth, so this option gives you a crown that matches the other teeth in your mouth.
 The porcelain is not as durable as the metal of these crowns, so you will have to be careful that you do not chip them.